 x Graptosedum 'Bronze', also known as x Graptosedum 'Alpenglow' or x Graptosedum 'Vera Higgins', is a small succulent with reddish-bronze colored foliage.
 Growing up to 6 inches (15 cm) tall, it can spread or drape over a pot.
-The leaves are up to 1 inch (2.5 cm) long leaves, flat on the upper surface and keeled below, whorl around the stem with leaves at the tip arranged in a rosette.
+The leaves are up to 1 inch (2.5 cm) long, flat on the upper surface, and keeled below.
+They whorl around the stem with leaves at the tip arranged in a rosette.
 The leaves remain somewhat persistent on the stem so that the rosette is usually subtended by several inches of older leaves.
 In spring appear the terminal clusters of pinkish flower buds that open to reveal the 4-petaled, yellow flowers.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).